ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `--level`
 :   Specify the authenticated origin pull certificate or settings per zone or hostname level.
-Valid values: "zone", "hostname".
-The default is "zone".
+Valid values are `zone` and `hostname`.
+The default value is `zone`.

 `--json`
 :   The JSON file or JSON string used to describe a custom certificate.
     - The required fields in JSON data are "certificate", "private_key":
-        - `certificate`: SSL certificate or certificate and the intermediate(s) for the domain.
+        - `certificate` : SSL certificate or certificate and the intermediate(s) for the domain.
-        - `private_key`: Private key for the domain.
+        - `private_key` : Private key for the domain.

    Sample JSON data: